-&lt;sup>6 Further, Sullivan intentionally wronged the Partnerships, and breached his fiduciary obligations to the Partnerships, by making improper distributions to certain Partners, and that the damages sought against Defendant here arose from those breaches and wrongdoings.
+6 Further, Sullivan intentionally wronged the Partnerships, and breached his fiduciary obligations to the Partnerships, by making improper distributions to certain Partners, and that the damages sought against Defendant here arose from those breaches and wrongdoings.
 It was those breaches and wrongdoings that lead to the improper distributions received and retained by Defendant, and the plain text of Section 14.03 states that a Partner may be liable, regardless of who acted intentionally so long as the "acts and/or omissions" "involv[ed]" intentional wrongdoing, fraud, or a breach of fiduciary duties[,]" - as they do here.

-Defendant received a return of on her investment while other partners lost millions.

-While it is again, an issue of fact whether the Defendant knew that she received improper distributions - and the Conservator is continuing to uncover Sullivan's defalcations - once received that notification in November 2012), those funds should have been returned to the injury to the Partnerships and all other partners who agreed to be bound by the terms of the
+Defendants received a substantial return on their investment while other partners lost millions.
+While it is again, an issue of fact whether the Defendants knew that they received improper distributions - and the Conservator is continuing to uncover Sullivan's defalcations - once Defendants were affirmatively notified that she received funds that she was not entitled to (and they received that notification in November 2012), those funds should have been returned to the Partnerships.
+Defendants' failure to return those funds resulted in a windfall to Defendants and an injury to the Partnerships and all other partners who agreed to be bound by the terms of the Partnerships.